jess-dev/gt-platform-challenge/README.md

 The workflow we'd like to capture is as follows:

 * Every _5 seconds_, your application will read a single record from the event (`Squeak`) table.
 This action will be synchronous.
-* For each record, you will deliver a JSON payload via `HTTP POST` to [https://webhook.site/2af5b9fd-c891-4e24-8ad0-ebb9dc3eff28](https://webhook.site/2af5b9fd-c891-4e24-8ad0-ebb9dc3eff28).
+* For each record, you will deliver a JSON payload via `HTTP POST` to [https://webhook.site](https://webhook.site/).
+You may need to create a `New URL` to POST the payload to, as the environment expires after 24 hours.
 The JSON payload should look as follows:

 ```
 # The value names presented here map to the field names in the table